dm36/interview-practice/README.md

 # interview-practice
-work from practicing for technical interviews
+work from practicing for technical interviews!